microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationassignment-list-submissions.md

 Namespace: microsoft.graph

-List all the submissions associated with this assignment.
+List all the submissions associated with an assignment.

 A teacher or an application with application permissions can get all the submissions while a student can only get submissions that they are associated with.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).